Touch key firmware binary in kernel source code (smdk4412)

 What shall we do about them?

-#6 Updated by Kurtis Hanna about 23 hours ago
+#6 Updated by Kurtis Hanna 2 months ago

 I saw these links posted in the IRC from user PabloPL and figured I'd post them here since I think they are related: